 One of the first and most critical things for us to get right when launching a new product is the price point.
-We used our Pricing Insight Engine (PIE) to assess competitor price points across all boat types.
+We used our Pricing Insight Engine (PIE) to better inform our pricing decisions across all boat types.
 There were nine different types of craft we wanted to provide insurance for, as well as a variety of rating factors such as age, experience, claim history and mooring type.
-Without our pricing software, this would be a slow, manual process, however we were able to scan the market and retrieve competitor quotes in seconds to give us a real-time indication of how we should price our cover to ensure we would win business at the right price.
+Our pricing software allows us to cope with vast amounts of data in an efficient manner.

 Our next step was to work closely with the underwriter to refine and reduce the number of questions consumers needed to answer to get a quick quote.
 Drilling down to the bare minimum in order to make the quote process as fast as possible.
 Our in-house digital marketing team then took over, driving the development of the new website, including how to position the brand in the market, developing our product USPs, including a Lowest Price Guarantee, SEO optimisation and User Experience (UX).
 The website was then passed to our in-house developers, and the site, including an online quick quote and purchase process was put live in a matter of months, including robust testing to ensure the slickest purchase process for consumers.

 The site went live in February 2016 ahead of the new boat season in March and a large, integrated print and digital marketing campaign began straight away.